-A Job Development Fund shall be funded in the amount of \$10,000 annually.
-Independent Providers shall be reimbursed from this fund up to \$150.00 annually to attend programs of education and training which directly relate to the Provider's job under the following conditions:
+A Job Development Fund shall be established in the amount of \$5,000 annually.
+Any remaining funds (up to a maximum of \$5,000) shall be rolled over into the next contract year provided that the total amount in the fund shall not exceed \$15,000.
+Independent Providers shall be reimbursed from this fund up to \$300.00 annually to attend programs of education and training, including the cost of course books (but no other materials) which are directly related to the Provider's job under the following conditions:

 - 1. The program must be done in an off-duty status. - 2.
 The Provider must both begin and successfully complete the course while employed by a Consumer or while actively on the Registry. - 3.
 The Provider must submit an application on a form provided by the Public Authority to the Public Authority listing the name of the program and the dates of attendance prior to enrolling in the program.
-This application form must be submitted no less than 30 calendar days prior to the beginning date of the course or program.
-The Public Authority will review the application and notify the Provider, within 10 working days following receipt of the application, of approval or disapproval. - 4.
+This application form must be submitted no less than thirty (30) calendar days prior to the beginning date of the course or program.
+The Public Authority will review the application and notify the Provider, within ten (10) working days following receipt of the application, of approval or disapproval. - 4.
 Upon completion of the program, the Provider must submit to the Public Authority a request for reimbursement accompanied by a copy of the school grade report or a certificate of successful completion. - 5.
 Should the amount dedicated to the Job Development Fund be exhausted in any given year, further applications will not be accepted that year.
 For purposes of this Section 11.2, a year shall be considered the period of July 1 through June 30.